jokob-sk/NetAlertX/front/plugins/README.md

 ```
 ##### UI settings in database_column_definitions

-The UI will adjust how columns are displayed in the UI based on teh definition of the `database_column_definitions` object.
+The UI will adjust how columns are displayed in the UI based on the definition of the `database_column_definitions` object.
+Thease are the supported form controls and related functionality:

 - Only columns with `"show": true` and also with at least an english translation will be shown in the UI.
 - Supported types: `label`, `text`, `threshold`, `replace`